cdcai/TowerScout/README.md

 The [Centers for Disease Control and Prevention](https://cdc.gov) have [procedures](https://www.cdc.gov/legionella/health-depts/environmental-inv-resources/id-cooling-towers.html) for identifying cooling towers during investigation of an outbreak of Legionnaires' disease, which can be significantly sped up by using TowerScout.
 TowerScout has been used in more than 12 investigations of outbreaks of Legionnaires' disease across 8 states since 2021.
 In 2021, TowerScout was the [Hal Varian Award Winner](https://www.ischool.berkeley.edu/programs/mids/capstone/varianaward) for the [Master of Information and Data Science Program (MIDS)](https://www.ischool.berkeley.edu/programs/mids) in the [School of Information](https://ischool.berkeley.edu) at [UC Berkeley](https://berkeley.edu).

 TowerScout has been used by local health departments:
-- The the Utah Department of Health and Human Services (DHHS) used TowerScout for [detecting cooling towers](https://gis.utah.gov/blog/2023-07-04-cooling-tower-update/) in aerial imagery.
+- The Utah Department of Health and Human Services (DHHS) used TowerScout for [detecting cooling towers](https://gis.utah.gov/blog/2023-07-04-cooling-tower-update/) in aerial imagery.
 - The Los Angeles County Enterprise GIS (eGIS) team and Department of Public Health used TowerScout to build an initial dataset of likely cooling tower locations across the County.
 The work was the [2023 NACo Achievement Award Winner, Information Technology (Best in Category)](https://www.naco.org/resources/award-programs/towerscout-adaptation-%E2%80%93-automated-image-analysis-identify-cooling-towers).

 **Additional required files**